nsbgn/swayq/README.md

     .container.name // empty

 The first argument to the program is the module to load.
-If none is provided, an overview of available modules is shown.
+If none is provided, `index` is chosen, which provides overview of available modules.

 Modules are searched in `~/.config/swayq` and `~/.jq`.
 Please view the files in [`builtin/`](./builtin/) for detailed information on the